MKT-Analytics/crime-rate-and-Airbnb/src/data-preparation/README.md

 crime_data$RPT_DT = as.Date(crime_data$RPT_DT, format = "%m/%d/%Y")
 ```

 From the below boxplots it can be concluded that there are some outliers in the date of occurence and the ending date of occurence, but in the boxplot where the event was reported to the police all dates are in a realistic timeframe.
 This means that all the data is reliable.
+Moreover we are only interested in the crimes that occured in the past five years.
 ```{r}
 boxplot(crime_data$CMPLNT_FR_DT, main = "Date of occurence for the reported event",
         xlab = "years",